ArduPilot/ardupilot_wiki/common/source/docs/common-cuav-neo-v2-pro.rst

     ArduPilot 4.0 or later firmware supports SLCAN.

-- Please connect NEO V2 pro to the flight controller's CAN1 interface.
+- Please connect NEO V2 pro to the autopilot's CAN1 interface.
-- Open mission planner and connect flight controller.
+- Open mission planner and connect autopilot.

 Modify the following parameters in the Full Parameter tab of Mission Planner.